 Steven Russo, 48, was a popular statistics and calculus teacher at Seneca Valley High School in Jackson Township, Butler County.

-Students liked his style, including that he used March Madness brackets to teach the statistical probability of winning.
-His students had even created a page called "I Love Mr. Russo and His Russo-isms" on Facebook.
+Students liked his style, including that he used March Madness brackets to teach the statistical probability of winning. a page called "I Love Mr. Russo and His Russo-isms" on Facebook.

 That Facebook page turned into a place where students poured out their sympathies and memories after Russo was found shot to death in his home along Perry Highway (Route 19) in Lancaster Township on Nov.
 24, 2010.